Buying and Selling with TIME Realty Services

 “As-Is” Sales

-These are more common than ever before.
+These are now the most common type of sale.
 This mode of sell first became popular with the foreclosures and short sales, and now is the “norm”.
 In this transaction, the seller is not willing to making any repairs to the property.
 This does not mean there is anything “wrong” with the property, and the State of Florida still requires the owners to disclose any defects.
-However, the Florida contract has a buyers inspection clause that allows them to cancel within the inspection period “for whatever reason”.
+The Florida “as-is” contract has a buyers inspection clause that allows them to cancel within the inspection period “for whatever reason”.
 In this case, only requests for structural defects would come back to the seller for negotiation of repairs, and smaller items would be assumed by the buyer.

 Foreclosures/REO/Bank Owned